w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/no-keyboard-traps.md

 - the non-standard keyboard navigation technique is described on the :term[page] / :term[view] or earlier in the :term[process].

-:::note
+:::example
 Examples include:

-1. ensuring that users can exit a modal dialog, menu, or calendar picker after entering it, and
+1. Ensuring that users can exit a modal dialog, menu, or calendar picker after entering it
-2. that users can deactivate an animation, video, drop down menu, or carousel after activating it.
+2. Ensuring that users users can deactivate an animation, video, drop down menu, or carousel after activating it.
 :::

 :::tests